-As your child gets older and has more teeth you will need to become an expert at using floss.
+As your child gets older and has more teeth you’ll need to become an expert at using floss.
 It is easiest to use something like a Flossette™ or “floss fork” for this – Flossettes™ are easier to use in small mouths.

-The normal tongue function has been addressed earlier in the discussions on tied tongues and the importance of developing an adult swallowing pattern.
+We spoke about normal tongue function regarding tied tongues and the importance of developing an adult swallowing pattern. <link to Suckling>

 There are many reasons for the mouth posture to have been altered from the ideal, and it can often happen very early on in life.
 Breastfeeding, diet, nutrition, and allergies are all factors that can influence oral posture.
 Biobloc Orthotropics® seeks to undo the structural damage to the face that may have occurred when the posture was not correct, and then to stabilize the facial growth and tooth positions by working toward a habitually normal oral posture.

-The results of Orthotropics® are often to be compared to the alternative of jaw surgery rather than to orthodontic alternatives, which often fix the bite by bringing the upper teeth backward.
-Orthotropics® tries to avoid pulling teeth backwards and, in doing so, has been shown to increase the airway size and make the face more attractive than conventional orthodontics.
+The results of Orthotropics® can be compared to the alternative of jaw surgery rather than to orthodontic alternatives, which often fix the bite by bringing the upper teeth backward.
+Orthotropics® tries to avoid pulling teeth backwards and in doing so, has been shown to increase the airway size and make the face more attractive than conventional orthodontics.

 To find out more about Orthotropics please visit the International Association of Facial Growth Guidance and Face Focused, two websites developed by the world’s leading orthotropic practitioners.

 Myofunctional Therapy for children